 sunflower:

-- may decrease inflammation, replenishing the skin’s barrier + improving hair loss
+• may decrease inflammation, replenish the skin's barrier, + improve hair loss

 Generally, body creams + oils are safe for most parents to use.
 However, there may be some exceptions.

-Ingredients like dyes, fragrances, or alcohol, are commonly known to dry + irritate a baby’s skin, and potentially be a hazard to their sensitive skin issues.
-So, feel free to seek alternatives: such as chemical-free products that are plant-based + made of natural, nourishing properties – that are commonly known to support their sensitive skin issues.
+Ingredients like dyes, fragrances, or alcohol are commonly known to dry and irritate a baby's skin and potentially be a hazard to their sensitive skin issues.
+So, feel free to seek alternatives, such as chemical-free products that are plant-based and made of natural, nourishing properties that are commonly known to support sensitive skin issues.

-And always remember: if your baby has sensitive skin + you aren’t sure which to use when?
-Test your product on baby’s skin by doing a patch test or get guidance from a dermatologist or other healthcare professional before using any skin care product on your baby.
+And always remember: if your baby has sensitive skin and you aren't sure which product to use when testing it, do a patch test or get guidance from a dermatologist or other healthcare professional before using any skin care product on your baby.

-At the end of the day, both oil + cream are known to serve the same basic purpose — of helping keep your baby’s skin hydrated.
-Choosing between one or the other simply comes down to your baby’s specific skin needs + your preferences.
+At the end of the day, both oil and cream serve the same basic purpose—helping keep your baby's skin hydrated.
+Choosing between one or the other simply comes down to your baby's specific skin needs and preferences.

 Award-winning skincare expert, mum, and formulations queen behind b.box body - the new all-natural, baby and family skincare collection from b.box.
 Antonette holds a Diploma in Health Science and Personal Care Formulation, and a Certificate IV in Aromatherapy + infant massage; and brings more than 15 years’ experience in cosmetic product development, alternative therapies, scent science and baby massage to the team.
 Her in-depth research and study of skin care and cosmetics ignited her passion for working with natural ingredients to create unique, quality products that not only smell delicious, but capture the therapeutic benefits of those ingredients.